 Maintaining regular dental health checkups with your general dentist should help you to determine when and if third molars are developing.
 If you currently have wisdom teeth, you should seek treatment as soon as possible to mitigate the issues listed above and avoid costly orthodontic and surgical treatment that may arise from these problems.
 At Billings Oral Surgery & Dental Implant Center, we recommend that third molar detection and removal occur at an early age.
 The removal process is usually quicker with fewer complications if they are removed early because the roots of the teeth may not be fully developed, and recovery from surgery is typically faster and easier at a younger age.

-What happens during surgery in Billing, MT?
+What happens during surgery in Billings, MT?

 If you elect to have your third molars removed at our office in Billings, MT, Dr. Bennion, Dr. Boyce, or Dr. Tracy will perform a thorough oral examination and determine if it is necessary to supplement any X-rays received from your general dentist with additional X-rays or 3D scanning of the mouth.
 This technology will help them to determine the position and size of the teeth and develop a plan for extraction that ensures optimal recovery.